nckslvrmn/github_cleaner/README.md

 # Local Testing

-To test the semver component locally, install the python dependencies by running `pip install -r requirements.txt` where auto-tagger is checked out.
+To test the semver component locally, install the python dependencies by running `pip install -r requirements.txt` where github_cleaner is checked out.

 Then run the below command:
 ```